romo-dw/react-touch-screen-keyboard/README.md

 This library will render a virtual keyboard on the bottom of the screen when the input is selected.
 The usage is very simple - instead of using the input tag, use the KeyboardedInput tag from the library.
 You can control the input's value via the callback function you give to its props.

-Currently supported keyboards: us, de, ru
+Currently supported keyboards: us, de, ru, sv

 **Installing via npm**